aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/pdf/save-each-worksheet-to-a-different-pdf-file/_index.md

 {{% /alert %}}

 If you need to save each worksheet in your template Excel file to generate different PDF files.
 This can be achieved easily.
-You may try to hide sheets in the file and make one sheet visible at a time based on which you would render PDFs.
+You may try to  set one sheet index to **[`PdfSaveOptions.SheetSet`](https://reference.aspose.com/cells/java/com.aspose.cells/pdfsaveoptions/#setSheetSet-com.aspose.cells.SheetSet-)** option at a time to render to PDF.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-SaveEachWorksheettoDifferentPDF-SaveEachWorksheettoDifferentPDF.java" >}}

 {{% alert color="primary" %}}

-If the spreadsheet contains formulas, it is best to call the [**Workbook.calculateFormula**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#calculateFormula()) method just before rendering the spreadsheet to PDF.
+If the spreadsheet contains formulas, it is best to call the [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook#calculateFormula()) method just before rendering the spreadsheet to PDF.
 This ensures that formula dependent values are recalculated, and the correct values are rendered in the PDF.

 {{% /alert %}}